danielantelo/php-project-tools/README.md

 After a composer update --dev, when ever you carry out a git commit, it will ensure there are no errors, coding standard issues or failing tests before processing the commit.

 Note: May not work in some IDEs (eg. git hooks are ignored in Netbeans).
+I tend to use the command line.

 You can configure the the pre-commit rules by modifying the $conf array in .git/hooks/pre-commit, the defaults are: